Remi05/6502Assembler/SYNTAXGUIDE.md

 **Accumulator**
 ASL
 (Instruction followed by nothing or whitespace)
+(The syntax is the same as Implied but, for any instruction, only one of the two is a valid addressing mode)

 **Immediate**
 LDA #$00